 I also should apologize to my high school Spanish teacher for my rant near the beginning of this journal:

 Senorita Rivera, if you're reading this, lo siento para estoy un estudiante idioto.
-Its not you that was wrong, its this country.
-Much love for your favorite student, Kevin.
+It's not you that was wrong, it's this country.
+Much love from your favorite student, Kevin.

 Sunday, July 9th

 I walked Westward today, the only direction I haven't really explored yet.
 Very glad I did, the number of parks and nice open places to sit, open patios on the river, and so on is fantastic.
 And by parks, I certainly don't mean "wifi parks" -- I checked.
 At this point, I've long since given up on finding them.
 Google will tell me more soon.

 So, today was a nice, calm day.
 I spent the vast majority of it just sitting around, reading, letting the city wash over me.
 It was... tranquil, in the best possible way.

 I still can't get over the price range in this city; for a meal in the touristy part of town, it might cost you up to twenty dollars for a decent plate and a drink.
 Around where I was today, I got an entire pizza and a drink for $3.25.
 Clearly prices for locals and prices for foreigners, eh?

 I realized too, today, that I no longer notice the smell of the city.
 That's... pretty impressive, really.
 To be honest, the entire city smells incredibly strongly like a peculiar mix of feces and sweat, with a little bit of rotten garbage thrown in to taste.
 After half a week, though, I'm completely used to it.
 That's probably not a good thing, but I sure bet the air will smell sweet when I land in Texas.

 I'll probably head out and find another fiesta tonight, the night is still young and I have one more not-so-early morning before my flight.
 Wow, where have the days gone?
 Only one more day of Cuba.
 Huh.